Demystifying Softmax Gating Function in Gaussian Mixture of Experts: Introduction

-\textbf{Practical implication:} In practice, as the true number of experts $k_{*}$ is generally unknown and the rates of MLE depend on the number of extra components under the over-fitted settings of softmax gating Gaussian mixture of experts, the value of the number of experts $k$ should not be chosen very large compared to $k_{*}$.
-Furthermore, the slow convergence rates of the MLE may provide important thresholds in the merge-truncate-merge procedure, a procedure that was used to estimate the true number of components in standard mixture models~\cite{guha2021Bernoulli}, to consistently estimate the true number of experts $k_{*}$.
-A high-level idea of that procedure is that we can merge the MLE parameters that are close and within the range of their rates of convergence or truncate the parameters that lead to small weights of the experts.
+\textbf{Practical implication:} Although the slow rates of the MLE under the over-fitted settings of the softmax gating Gaussian mixture of experts may seem discouraging, a practical implication of these results is that we should not choose the number of experts $k$ to be very large compared to the true number of experts $k_{*}$.
+Furthermore, the slow rates can also be useful for post-processing procedures, such as merge-truncate-merge procedure~\cite{guha2021Bernoulli}, with the MLE to reduce the number of experts so as to consistently estimate $k_{*}$ when the number of data is sufficiently large.
+In particular, an important insight from the theoretical results is that we can merge the MLE parameters that are close and within the range of their rates of convergence or truncate the parameters that lead to small weights of the experts.
 As the sample size becomes sufficiently large, the reduced number of experts may converge to the true number of experts.
-We leave a theoretical investigation of that procedure in future work.
+We leave an investigation of such model selection with the Gaussian mixture of experts via the rates of MLE for future work.

 \textbf{Organization:} The paper is organized as follows.
-In Section~\ref{sec:background}, we first provide background on the identifiability and rate of conditional density estimation in softmax gating Gaussian mixture of experts.
-Then, we proceed to establish the convergence rate of the MLE under both the exact-fitted and over-fitted settings of these models in Section~\ref{sec:convergence_rate}.
-The conclusion of the paper is in Section~\ref{sec:discussion}.
-Finally, proofs of the results in the paper are in the Appendices.
+In Section~\ref{sec:background}, we first provide background on the identifiability and rate of conditional density estimation in the softmax gating Gaussian mixture of experts.
+Next, we proceed to establish the convergence rate of the MLE under both the exact-fitted and over-fitted settings of these models in Section~\ref{sec:convergence_rate}.
+Then, we conclude the paper with a few discussions in Section~\ref{sec:discussion}.
+Finally, full proofs of the results and a simulation study are provided in the Appendices.